 - Wander through rice paddy fields

 This small, Balinese village is situated between on the eastern side of Karangasem and is one of the biggest areas for rice paddy farming.
-You’ll see farmers harvesting their tiered rice fields which shows what rural life in Bali is really like.
+You’ll see farmers harvesting their tiered rice fields and life at a much slower pace.
+This is what the REAL Bali is actually like.

 Sidemen Valley makes for a wonderfully relaxing stay, where you can partake in one of the many agricultural activities with the locals!
 While it’s common to stay with families in their guesthouses, you’ll also find a few luxury hotels with perfect views of the surrounding rice fields.